eudoxia0/eudoxia0.github.io/article/_drafts/the-trajectory-of-automation.md

 stimulating.

 You can think of it as a graph where the $x$ axis is time and the $y$ axis is task complexity.
-Somewhere along the $y$ axis there's a line: tasks below the line are those which we can design machines or programs to perform, tasks above the line are too complex, we have tried and [failed][gofai] (and [failed][cyc] and [failed][soar] and [failed][actr]) to automate them with software.
-The industrial revolution, and later the computer revolution, automated most tasks under this line:
+Somewhere along the $y$ axis there's a limit: tasks below the limit are those which we can design machines or programs to perform, tasks above the limit are too complex, we have tried and [failed][gofai] (and [failed][cyc] and [failed][soar] and [failed][actr]) to automate them with software.
+The industrial revolution, and later the computer revolution, automated most tasks under this limit:

 ![TODO](/assets/content/the-trajectory-of-automation/graph1.png)

-Tasks above the line are what you need a human to perform.
+The human-complete tasks are those you need a human to perform.
 Some are meaningful, like writing essays, some are drudgery, but human-level drudgery, like life admin.

-But the line we draw between "good" and "bad" work is not the line nature draws between easy and hard to automate.
+But note that nowhere in the $y$ axis is there a "Limit of Drudgery": the line we draw between "good" and "bad" work is not the line nature draws between easy and hard to automate.
 The invention of AGI---"highly autonomous systems that outperform humans at most economically valuable work", as per the [OpenAI charter][chart]---creates an obvious discontinuity: suddenly we shoot up to 100% automation, both of the meaningful work and the drudgery:

 ![TODO](/assets/content/the-trajectory-of-automation/graph2.png)